-This Insider info is from Sharon Barrett, Director of Working Professional & Executive MBA Admissions:
+This MBA Insider info comes from Sharon Barrett, Director of Working Professional and Executive MBA Admissions.

-If you compare the class profiles of our Texas Executive MBA and our Professional MBAs (Texas Evening MBA, Texas MBA at Dallas/Fort Worth, and Texas MBA at Houston programs), the differences can seem quite obvious.
-But there’s actually a broad grey area, career-wise, where many professionals could fit very well in either type of program.
+If you compare the class profiles of our Texas Executive MBA with our Professional MBAs (Texas Evening MBA, Texas MBA at Dallas/Fort Worth, and Texas MBA at Houston programs), the differences can seem obvious.
+But there’s actually a broad grey area, where many professionals could fit very well in either type of program.

-In the end, it’s your call on where to submit your application, but remember it’s a two way street.
-You decide where you belong, and the admissions committee agrees.
-Here is some advice on how to make an informed choice about which MBA program would be your best fit.
+In the end, it’s a very personal decision about where to submit your application.
+But remember it’s a two-way street.
+You decide where you belong, and the admissions committee agrees on the fit.
+Here is some advice on how to make an informed choice about which MBA program to choose.

 |Professional MBA||3.25-11 years||2 years|